zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "First comes the shy wish.
-Then you must have the heart to have the dream.
-Then, you work, and work.  "
+> "The trouble with the rat race is that even if you win, you're still a rat."
 >
-> — Estee Lauder
+> — Lily Tomlin
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch